jupyter-on-openshift/poc-hub-singapore-ntu/documents/troubleshooting-issues.md

 $ oc scale --replicas=1 dc/jupyterhub -n coursename
 ```

+Note that if you had to use this procedure, you will have multiple database directories and persistent volume definitions for the one course.
+When later deleting the course, you will need to remember to delete all versions of the directories and persistent volume definitions.

 ## Project Deletion

 Each course is deployed to a separate project.
 The project should only be deleted when the course has completed and the JupyterHub instance for that course is no longer required.